Redefining retirement: A little of this and a little of that.

 GFIA appeals to pre-retirees between the ages of 55 and 65 who plan to retire in five to 10 years—allowing them to look ahead with peace of mind.
 Pre-retirees can benefit from a guaranteed, sustainable way to maintain income in retirement, potentially higher income payments than they could achieve elsewhere, and a reduction of some market risk from their overall portfolio during the final years of their pre-retirement, when they can’t afford to endure the consequences of a market downturn.

 A flexible, secure, simple retirement solution.

 Consider this: According to the COUNTRY Financial Security Index® survey,4 only one-third of Americans overall think a middle-income family can save for a secure retirement.
-Those nearest retirement are most skeptical, with just 28% of 50 to 64-year olds thinking it’s possible.
+Those nearest retirement are most skeptical, with just 28% of 50 to 64-year-olds thinking it’s possible.
 Why the skepticism?
-Because even despite an earlier start on saving for retirement, these Baby Boomers’ savings were the hardest hit by the economic downturn.
+Because despite an earlier start on saving for retirement, these baby boomers’ savings were the hardest hit by the economic downturn.

 Income annuities can offer them—and you—the security and peace of mind needed to face the future with confidence—and make retirement dreams a reality.
 And the flexibility of a GFIA can help jump-start a customized retirement income solution.